Dave’s Delectable Dinners Dog Food receives the Advisor’s top rating of 5 stars.

-Even allowing for the slight protein-boosting effect of the peas, this looks like the profile of a wet food containing an above-average amount of meat.
+Even when you consider the protein-boosting effect of the peas and brewers yeast, this looks like the profile of a wet product containing a significant amount of meat.

-Dave’s Delectable Dinners is a meat-based canned dog food using an above-average amount of chicken, turkey or lamb as its main sources of animal protein, thus earning the brand 4.5 stars.
+Dave’s Delectable Dinners is a meat-based canned dog food using a significant amount of lamb, beef or chicken as its main sources of animal protein, thus earning the brand 5 stars.

 Those looking for a quality kibble from the same company may wish to visit our review of Dave’s dry dog food.

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.